Your Synagogues Can Help Fight Hunger

 Our partners play a vital role in raising awareness in their communities about the prevalence of hunger, promoting and participating in anti-hunger advocacy and integrating tzedakah for hunger relief into holiday observances, community events and lifecycle celebrations.

 Our partner synagogues mobilize their congregations and their communities to help us end the injustice of hunger.

 How can you partner with us?

 There are many ways for synagogues and Jewish organizations to partner with us!
-Some communities participate in our semi-annual holiday appeals at the High Holy Days and Passover.
+Some communities participate in our semi-annual holiday appeals at the High Holy Days and Passover and include MAZON in other Jewish holiday observances and lifecycle events.
 Others use our educational materials and activities in their day and religious schools.
-Many are leading the charge on behalf of hungry people in their communities by drafting new legislation and advocating for changes in hunger-related policies and procedures in their state.
+Congregations are organizing MAZON Walks to End Hunger and discussing books from the MAZON Bookshelf to start community conversations about ending hunger in America.
+Many are leading the charge on behalf of hungry people in their communities by drafting new legislation and advocating for changes in hunger-related policies and procedures in their state and participating in national advocacy campaigns.
 Whether your synagogue is engaging with MAZON for the first time or looking to deepen your existing relationship with us, we can provide the resources and support to help your congregation make a real impact in the fight to end hunger.

 Partner Story: Temple Am Echad